josephyhu/google-homepage/README.md

-This is Joseph Yhu's first HTML/CSS project.
-I will be building the Google homepage.
+This is my first HTML/CSS project.